Click to Get 2 FREE Boxes/Cans

 Learn More: Vegan Baby Formula: Good or Bad?

 While soy infant formula offers an alternative to traditional cow's milk-based formulas, it's important to consider the potential health risks associated with its use.
-The primary areas of concern are related to hormonal effects, thyroid activity and allergy.
+The primary areas of concern are hormonal effects, thyroid function, and allergies.

 Soy isoflavones, due to their structural resemblance to estrogen, can interact with estrogen receptors in the body.
 This has prompted worries about possible hormonal effects in infants, particularly given their developing endocrine systems.